bretth/woven/docs/commands.rst

 deploy
 ------

-Deploy your project to a host and activate
+Deploy your project to a host run syncdb and activate

 Basic Usage:
 ``python manage.py deploy [user]@[hoststring]``